00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 **Implications:**

-- **Early depositors** (before any burning occurred) will receive slightly more USDC upon redemption than they originally deposited.
+- **Early depositors** (before any burning occurred) will receive slightly more USDC upon redemption than originally deposited.
 - **Later depositors** (after the last burning incident) will now receive **fewer $mPST tokens** per USDC deposited, since $mPST is priced above $1.
-But when you redeem, you’ll still get back exactly the amount of USDC they deposited.
+But when you redeem, you’ll still get back exactly the amount of USDC deposited.

 **Warning:** Token burning is **irreversible**.
 Please double‑check before you proceed — **lost tokens cannot be recovered.**